developmentseed/timvt/docs/function_layers.md

     """Application shutdown: de-register the database connection."""
     await close_db_connection(app)

-# Register Function to the internal registery
+# Register Function to the application internal registry
 FunctionRegistry.register(
     Function.from_file(
         id="squares",  # By default TiMVT will call a function call `squares`